aggregat4/openidprovider/README.md

   - `acr_values`
 - The provider does not support passing request parameters as JWTs as per <https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests>
 - ID Token
-  - Signed with HS256 using the client secret
+  - Signed with RS256 using an RSA keypair
   - Unsupported claims:
     - `auth_time`: it's optional and only required if `max_age` was specified in auth request which we also do not support yet
     - `at_hash`